 Mar 13 2014 / Posted in Child nutrition

-Ruksar Khan, 3, weighed barely seven kgs and was malnourished when she was spotted by SNEHA workers last year.
-Her family who lives in Mandala slum at Mankhurd believed that Ruksar was just a fussy eater (sirf doodh peeti thi) and she will “grow up on her own” (apne aap badi hogi), like her other three older siblings.
+Ruksar Khan, 3, weighed barely seven kg and was malnourished when she was spotted by SNEHA workers last year.
+Her family who lives in Mandala slum at Mankhurd believed that Ruksar was just a fussy eater (sirf doodh peeti thi) and she would “grow up on her own” (apne aap badi hogi), like her other three older siblings.
 Ruksar refused to eat home-cooked foods and was pacified only with a packet of fried snacks.
-After intervention by SNEHA workers, Ruksar and her mother overcame malnutrition and Ruksar now weighs over 10 kilos now.
+After intervention by SNEHA workers, Ruksar and her mother overcame malnutrition and Ruksar now weighs over 10 kilos.

-On December 31, 2013 Ruksar and her mother, Saibunissa were felicitated along with 16 others mother-child duos from Mankhurd-Govandi area for recovering from malnutrition successfully for over six months.
-Ruksar excitedly accepted her tiffin box handed over by SNEHA team, while Saibunissa was given a mother-daughter framed photograph.
+On December 31, 2013, Ruksar and her mother, Saibunissa were felicitated along with 16 other mother-child duos from the Mankhurd-Govandi area for recovering from malnutrition successfully for over six months.
+Ruksar excitedly accepted her tiffin box handed over by the SNEHA team, while Saibunissa was given a mother-daughter framed photograph.
 More than seventy children have been felicitated for recovering from malnutrition last year.

-Every month, in association with ICDS workers, SNEHA staffers conduct anthropometry (measuring child’s height, weight) of children under the age of five.
-This exercise, funded by CRY and Welcome Trust, takes place in 23 community centres in Kurla, Govandi, Mankhurd and Trombay areas.
+Every month, in association with ICDS workers, SNEHA staffers conduct anthropometry (measuring child’s height, and weight) of children under the age of five.
+This exercise, funded by CRY and Welcome Trust, takes place in 23 community centers in the Kurla, Govandi, Mankhurd, and Trombay areas.
 SNEHA has covered about 20,000 households with 7000 children so far.

 Convincing parents that their child is malnourished is an uphill task.
-Health of women and children is low on the priority of residents in such vulnerable slums.
-Talking to the mothers, Digambar Gaikwad, programme officer who handles two centres in Mankhurd area said, “It is great that you mothers accepted that your child was weak.
-Then you trusted us to care for your child at our centre where we nourished the child.
+The health of women and children is low on the priority of residents in such vulnerable slums.
+Talking to the mothers, Digambar Gaikwad, the program officer who handles two centers in the Mankhurd area said, “It is great that you mothers accepted that your child was weak.
+Then you trusted us to care for your child at our center where we nourished the child.
 Now that these children are healthy, we are today celebrating this achievement and felicitating them and you as their mother.”

 “We first get the mothers to come with their children and do an appetite test to check if they are willing to eat the MNT, as prescribed by our doctor.
-After a few days, the children can stay in the centre where our workers/sakhis feed them MNT for eight weeks,” said Neena Shah More, programme director for SNEHA centres.
-The aim is to ensure that the children attains normal nutritional status.
+After a few days, the children can stay in the center where our workers/sakhis feed them MNT for eight weeks,” said Neena Shah More, program director for SNEHA centers.
+The aim is to ensure that the children attain normal nutritional status.

-The balsakhis also engage in games with children and try inculcate good habits such as regular sleeping, washing hands.
-Once out of the centre, the community outreach workers follow up with the child and the mother by making frequent home visits and ensuring that the children do not get sick again because of lack of adequate nutrition.
+The balsakhis also engage in games with children and try to inculcate good habits such as regular sleeping, and washing hands.
+Once out of the center, the community outreach workers follow up with the child and the mother by making frequent home visits and ensuring that the children do not get sick again because of a lack of adequate nutrition.

 In the meanwhile, Ruksar, who refused to eat dal rice and vegetables now eats well.
 “Ruksar now does not throw a fuss and eats well.
 I am happy that she is healthy now,” said Saibunissa.